Data Analytics - Associate Degree

 As businesses are collecting more data there is an increased need to interpret, analyze, and present that data to the key stakeholders who make the business decisions.
 The Data Analyst program prepares learners to use techniques to combine, clarify and interpret patterns and trends, and provide visualizations of the data using best practices and relevant technologies.

 Imagine playing a key part in a company's success and future – and feeling valued in your role.

 In data analytics, you collect, clean, analyze, and visualize data, transforming it into meaningful information that drives business decisions.
 You tell the data's story through visualizations and presentations.

-- Advanced manufacturing – You may work in predictive maintenance, using data from machine learning to predict when equipment will need upkeep and repairs.
-That can save the company time and money by reducing machine downtime.
+- Advanced manufacturing – Work in predictive maintenance, using data from machine learning to predict when equipment will need upkeep and repairs.
+That can save time and money by reducing machine downtime.

-- Logistics – You may work to deliver analytics to operations and the business to lower total transportation cost by extracting data and building visualizations/analytical models to support business needs.
+- Logistics – Deliver analytics to help lower total transportation cost by extracting data and building visualizations/analytical models that support business needs.

-- Insurance – You would ensure analysis and reporting accuracy and integrity and provide insights into performance trends.
-You would communicate findings to various stakeholders and leadership with recommendations for actions to address business changes, trends, and issues.
+- Insurance – Ensure analysis and reporting accuracy and integrity.
+Provide insights into performance trends.
+Communicate findings to stakeholders and leadership with recommendations for actions to address business changes, trends, and issues.

-- Health care – You could track and analyze patient care.
-You would create data visualizations that enable decision makers to determine future next steps for patient care.
+- Health care – Track and analyze patient care.
+Create data visualizations that enable decision makers to determine future next steps.

 Follow Your Path